planetfederal/spatialconnect-android-sdk/README.md

 `SCSpatialFeature`s is the parent class of all geometries.
 This allows the library to handle spatial data types that do not contain a geometry.
 Supplemental data that contains no location can be stored, queried, and filtered with the functionality of the library.
 All data is treated as a feature is queried with a filter.

-### Querying

-To query the stores for `SCSpatialFeature`s, you need to create a `SCQueryFilter` with `SCPredicate`s and pass it to the query function of your `SCDataAdapter`.

-### Services and the SCServiceManager

-SpatialConnect services are the building blocks that developers can use for interacting with the mobile device and data stores.
-Currently there are 3 services, the `SCDataService`, the `SCNetworkService`, and the `SCSensorService`.
-The SCServiceManager is the class responsible for managing the service lifecycle (registering them, starting/stopping them, etc).
-When you create an instance of the SCServiceManager, it will enable all the services and read the configuration file to determine what to do next.
-If data stores are defined, it will attempt to register each store with the SCDataService.

-#### SCDataService
-The SCDataService is responsible for interacting with the data stores.
-Upon initialization,